videolan/vlc-unity/README.md

 ### Other improvements

-- Provide various easy to use, ready-to-run samples and improved documentation.
 - Provide in-Editor MediaPlayer customization, so you can customize LibVLC and playback parameters directly from the Unity Editor.

 ## Release Notes